michaelnetter/thoughts/decentralized-web-feeds/Decentralized_Feed.md

 a decentralized identity is important because it enables users to use to follow a website (which is also represented by a decentralized identity) and interact with it.

-### Follow mechanism
+### Social graph

 To allow users to follow websites, some kind of persistent social graph is needed.
-This graph stores the connections' identities (in this case, which users follow which websites).
+This graph stores the identities and their connections with each other (in this case, which users follow which websites).
 It uses the identity building block to have unique identifiers for users and websites and the decentralized communication & storage building block to persist the social graph.
 A persistent social graph further eases the discovery of new websites.

 The [Ethereum Follow Protocol](https://app.ethfollow.xyz/) (EFP) is an example of such a decentralized social graph.